sturlei/vertis.se/README.md

-# Getting Started with Create React App
+# Getting Started with vertis.se

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts

-In the project directory, you can run:
+This project is made for vertis.se

+## About this web application

+This site is going to represent a few design concepts.

+### npms used in this project
+react
+react-dom
+react-router-dom
+react-scripts
+axios
+sass
+styled-components

 ### `npm start`